WHAT IS PAIN?

 ACUTE PAIN

 It frequently occurs due to an injury or illness.
-It is useful, protects us from harm, and settles as the injury heals or we recover from illness.
+Causes of acute pain include things like cuts, bruises, sprains, strains and fractures.
+Acute pain has a specific job.
+It is useful, protects us from harm, and settles as the injury heals or we recover from the underlying illness.

 CHRONIC PAIN

-Chronic pain is pain that has been present for more than three months, is no longer useful and lasts long after the original injury has healed or we have recovered from illness.
+Chronic or persistent pain is pain that has been present for more than three months, is no longer useful and lasts long after the original injury has healed or we have recovered from illness.

-Chronic pain is no longer protective, and it is often the disability and distress that is the problem, more than the original injury or condition.
-Chronic pain can exist in the absence of an injury or damage to the body.
-It is often considered a disease in its own right and can cause significant physical or mental health problems.
+Chronic pain is no longer protective, is often not caused by an injury or serious damage to the body.
+For people living with chronic pain, it is often the disability and distress that is the problem, more than the original injury or condition.
+Persistent pain is often considered a disease in its own right and can cause significant physical or mental health problems.

 Do you think you might have chronic pain?